daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

 - Analogous to Scavenger.
-Tracks all mining nodes and mineral forages off-screen with a yellow pointer, ladders, shafts and panning spots (when outside) with a green pointer.
-Whenever you are in the mines there is a chance to trigger a short Propsector Hunt for hidden stone treasure.
+- Tracks all mining nodes and mineral forages off-screen with a yellow pointer, and ladders, shafts and panning spots with a green pointer.
+- Whenever you are in the mines there is a chance to trigger a short Propsector Hunt for hidden stone treasure.
 Follow the purple HUD arrow to find the correct stone within the time limit and break it up to obtain a reward.
+Rewards may start out underwheming, but can be improved dramatically by building up a streak.
+- Your Prospector Hunt streak will also increase the chance for additional ores nodes to spawn when entering a new mine level, and for panning points to spawn when entering a new applicable map.
+- You may also hold a key (LeftShift by default) to highlight all resource nodes and ladders currently on-screen, for your convenience.
-The larger your win streak the better your odds of obtaining rare minerals or artifacts.
-Succesful completion of a hunt automatically reveals a ladder.
-You can optionally configure the HUD arrows to only appear when holding a key (LeftShift by default).
-This will also highlight mineral nodes and other tiles of interest currently on-screen for your convenience.
+- You can optionally configure the tracking HUD arrows to only appear when holding that same key (LeftShift by default).
-- Also gains a chance, proportional to the Prospector Hunt streak, to spawn additional ore nodes and panning points.
 </font>
 </ul>
 </details>